 With the upstairs walls in place, at last we are able to place the trusses to support the roof.

 And, at this stage, the emerging shape of the building gives tantalizing glimpses of what’s to come.

-Now it's all about fashioning all that storied bamboo into the framework that will support our lovely slate roof, which we're racing to complete in time for our two March retreats with SanghaSeva (which this year will include a one-week silent retreat with revered meditation teacher Ajay Pal Singh of Lucknow, followed by a ten-day service learning retreat on sustainable living, akin to last year's program).
+Now it’s all about fashioning all that storied bamboo into the framework that will support our lovely slate roof, which we’re racing to complete in time for our two March retreats with SanghaSeva (which this year will include a one-week silent retreat with our friends from SanghaSeva, followed by a ten-day service learning retreat on sustainable living, akin to last year’s program).

 Our other big winter project is trees, trees, and more trees!
 In this climate, winter is the time to plant non-citrus fruit trees, and a fresh blanket of snow is now melting into the soil to moisten it, welcoming new arrivals.
-In the next few weeks, we'll be planting hundreds of saplings.
-You can join us, too, by sponsoring tree plantings at $2 per tree, which helps offset your carbon footprint while providing green jobs through the winter for our local villagers.
+In the next few weeks, we’ll be planting hundreds of saplings.
+You can join us, too, by sponsoring tree plantings, which helps offset your carbon footprint while providing green jobs through the winter for our local villagers.
 See the Earthville Orchards page for details on this win-win project.

 The exciting news for the Earthville Orchards is that the Libra Foundation, who generously supported our tree-plantings last year, has awarded us a matching grant for 2012.
 We need to raise $5100 by February 21, and every donation we receive will be matched by the Libra Foundation.
 More bark for the buck!
 See the Earthville Orchards page for details on this win-win-win program.